 - take any action a page is designed to encourage.

-By measuring conversion rates, you find out if your pages are persuading visitors to take the action you want them to take on the page.
-The higher the conversion rates, the better your design and copy are reaching out to qualified prospects.
+By measuring conversion rates, you determine if your pages are persuading visitors to take the action you want them to take on the page or not.
+The higher the conversion rate is, the better your design and copy are at reaching out to and engaging with qualified prospects.

-If you are an ecommerce website, your website conversion rate is the number of monthly orders your receive divided by the number of visitors that come to your website.
+For example, if you are an e-commerce website, your website conversion rate is likely the number of monthly orders you receive divided by the number of visitors that come to your website.

 At the same time, each page on your website has at least two conversion rates (if not more).

 Let’s take your product pages on an e-commerce website; these pages aim to get visitors to click on “the add to cart” button.
 And, of course, the final goal is to get these visitors to place an order (convert on the website).
 Another important thing to note is every website has micro and macro conversion rates.

 Micro conversion rate: